joakimk/devbox-tools/README.md

 Then:

-* Customize "Vagrantfile" if needed (change box image, etc).
-The base box must have docker support.
-See http://www.vagrantbox.es/.
+* Customize "Vagrantfile" as needed.
-* Customize TOOLS\_VERSION in "start" (if you want to lock down the devbox_tools version)
+* Customize "start" as needed

 And finally: